MLB says Turner violated protocols when he returned to field

 Turner later returned to the field with a mask to celebrate the Dodgers’ title.
 He then took down his mask and posed for a team photo on the field.

 “Immediately upon receiving notice from the laboratory of a positive test, protocols were triggered, leading to the removal of Justin Turner from last night’s game,” MLB said in a statement Wednesday.
 “Turner was placed into isolation for the safety of those around him.
 However, following the Dodgers’ victory, it is clear that Turner chose to disregard the agreed-upon joint protocols and the instructions he was given regarding the safety and protection of others.

-While a desire to celebrate is understandable, Turner’s decision to leave isolation and enter the field was wrong and put everyone he came in contact with at risk.
+“While a desire to celebrate is understandable, Turner’s decision to leave isolation and enter the field was wrong and put everyone he came in contact with at risk.
 When MLB Security raised the matter of being on the field with Turner, he emphatically refused to comply.”

 Turner became a free agent when his $64 million, four-year contract expired following the victory.